rcriz22/CPRG-310-A_WIDGET_DASHBOARD/README.md

 # 📲 MY WIDGET DASHBOARD
 A personalized dashboard application created with React and Vite that showcases a variety of interactive widgets, featuring real-time data sourced from multiple APIs.
 The Widget Dashboard serves as a personalized web application that enables users to effortlessly drag, drop, and organize diverse lifestyle widgets within a tailored layout.
+## 🎨 Design System
+The dashboard uses a warm, earthy color scheme that creates a calming and professional appearance:
+•	Warm Brown #A38772 - Primary accent and interactive elements
+•	Sage Gray #C2BFB0 - Secondary backgrounds and borders
+•	Muted Olive #B0B098 - Subtle accents and dividers
+•	Cream Beige #ECDFCF - Light backgrounds and cards
+•	Ivory White #FEF4EA - Main background and text areas
+•	Dusty Rose #D0A189 - Highlights and hover states

 ## ☰ FEATURES
 ☝️**Advice Slip Widget**: Get daily wisdom and motivational advice.